 Dealing with Pest Infestations

-• Gently wipe leaves with a mixture of water and mild soap to remove pests.
+- Wipe the leaves with a mix of water and soap to get rid of the pests.

-• Use a cotton swab dipped in rubbing alcohol to target individual pests.
+- Use a cotton swab dipped in rubbing alcohol to dab individual pests you can see.

 Fungal and Bacterial Infections

-Infections often occur when orchids are exposed to excessive moisture or lack air circulation.
+You get fungus or bacteria when your orchid either gets too moist or not enough air.
 Look for dark, sunken spots or areas of rot which can cause leaves to turn yellow.

 Treating Infections